-At the time that these financial statements were prepared and audited, the Library was aware of the following items that could significantly affect its financial health in the future.
+At the time that these financial statements were prepared and audited, the Library was aware of certain items that could significantly affect its financial health in the future.
 A significant portion of the Library's funding comes from the Traverse Area District Library and penal fines.
 Any impairment to these funding sources would greatly impact the future of the Library.
+The Library also continues to evaluate the effects of the COVID-19 pandemic on its operations.